bisdn/bisdn.github.io/setup/setup_physical.md

 Connecting the Basebox switches to the SDN controllers
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++

 Connect the management ports on both the switches with CAT6 cables (prerequisites item 6) to our management switch (prerequisites item 3).
 Again, the management switch will be used to carry the OpenFlow control traffic between the SDN controller servers and the Basebox switches.
-Refer to the "[Configure the management network](#configure-the-management-network-for-control-traffic)" section for further details on the management switch configuration.
+Refer to the :ref:`mgmt-network` section for further details on the management switch configuration.

 Power on
 ++++++++